matts207/Object-Oriented-Java-1/scottFinal/README.md

 # Final Project
 ### CIT-130
-1. If not already installed, install xampp and get use it's apache and mySQL servers are started.
+1. If not already installed, install xampp and make sure it's apache and mySQL servers are started.

 2. On the local mySQL page, run 'createdb.sql'.